Slow relaxation and aging phenomena at nano-scale in granular materials

-Figure\,\ref{fig-raw-examp} shows various examples of slow relaxation in granular materials, observed using their nonlinear-acoustic response.
-As a function of time, the latter demonstrates power-law rates close to $1/t^{1+n}$ with $|n|\ll 1$, i.e., close to log-time behavior corresponding to $n=0$.
-Plots (a) and (c) demonstrate peculiar weakening of the material reaction to series of identical taps, i.e., a kind of ``aging''.
-Plots (a) and (b) also show much higher sensitivity of the nonlinearity-produced signal to the state of broken and then gradually restored weakest bonds compared with the fundamental component variability.
+Figure\,\ref{fig-raw-examp} shows examples of slow relaxation in granular materials, observed via the amplitude of their nonlinear-acoustic response.
+If time $t$ is counted from the shock endings, the latter amplitude demonstrates power-law rates close to $1/t^{1+n}$ with $|n|\ll 1$, i.e., close to log-time behavior corresponding to $n=0$.
+Plots (a) and (c) demonstrate peculiar weakening of the material reaction to series of identical taps, i.e., a kind of ``aging.''
+Besides, plots (a) and (b) show that the nonlinearity-produced signal is much more sensitive to the state of weakest contacts than the fundamental component variability.

-As argued in \cite{Zaitsev2008}, such rapid and strong drops in the demodulated signal are related to breaking of the weakest contacts.
-Their nonlinearity is significantly higher than that of stronger contacts composing the material skeleton and dominating its linear elastic moduli.
-Thus the post-shock signal increase reflects restoration of broken contacts.
-Note that even if the probing signal is switched off just after the shock and switched on after a pause, the nonlinearity restores spontaneously, showing that the probing wave influence does not dominate the effect, although high-intensity acoustic strains (say $10^{-5}$) may even be able to perturb the weak bonds as in \cite{Tencate2000, Tournat2009}.
+Concerning the gradual relaxation of the shock-induced perturbations, we note that even if the probing signal is switched off just after the shock and switched on after a pause, the nonlinearity of the material restores spontaneously.
+This shows that the influence of the probing wave does not dominate the effect, although high-intensity acoustic strains (say $10^{-5}$) may perturb the weak bonds~\cite{Tencate2000,Suppl-1,Tournat2009}.